“Did not a great grey servant

 These passages contain much to meditate on; guided by the Scripture we are provided a place to pause over the mystery of God made flesh.

-The reality of God’s word is as long-lasting as eternity, nothing temporary about it.
+The reality of God’s word is as long-lasting as eternity.
+There is nothing temporary about it.

 Another sure thing that will never fade?
 The personal miracles God has done in our lives.
 Whether it’s a change in our thinking or our attitudes, a new way of relating, a bigger heart for giving (and forgiving), those are all Godmade gifts that last when we receive His work in our hearts.